kostrykin/Carna/README.md

 mkdir build\release
 ```

-Then initialize the building enviroment.
+Then initialize the building environment.
 Use the command below if you are going to use Visual Studio for compilation:

 ```bat